t-abbott/lin-kernighan/doc/notes.md

 # type tour = list int

 function Lin-Kernighan(initial_tour: tour, n_cities: int) -> tour
-    """Performs an iteration of the lin-kernighan algorithm on the initial tour `initial_tour`.
+    """Performs a single iteration of the lin-kernighan algorithm on the initial tour `initial_tour`.

-    To follow the full algorithm (i.e. repeatedly iterate on improved tours `T'`, wrap the whole thing in a while loop or call this function again with it's output from last time.
+    To follow the full algorithm wrap the whole thing in a while loop and repeatedly apply `Lin-Kernighan` to the improved tour `T`.
     """

     # Step (1)